cdnnnn/cdn/file.md

 };

 const RF_NODE_TYPES = { mindmap: MindMapNode };

+// ── Dynamic handle selection ──
+//
+// Previously every edge used the same fixed handle pair
+// ('b'→'t' for tree layouts, 'r'→'l' for the free-form graph).
+// That's fine for a strict hierarchy where every edge points
+// the same general direction, but breaks down the moment three
+// or more nodes are mutually connected (a triangle / mesh):
+// some of those edges necessarily point sideways or backwards
+// relative to the fixed pair, so the line has to detour around
+// or straight through the node it's leaving from.
+//
+// Fix: once we know each node's real position (from dagre), work
+// out which side of the source box actually faces the target and
+// exit from there — same for the entry side on the target.
+This
+// makes every edge in a mesh take the shortest, least-crossing
+// path regardless of how many other nodes connect to the same pair. function pickHandles(
+    sPos: { x: number; y: number }, sSize: { w: number; h: number },
+    tPos: { x: number; y: number }, tSize: { w: number; h: number }, ): { sourceHandle: string; targetHandle: string } {
+    const sx = sPos.x + sSize.w / 2, sy = sPos.y + sSize.h / 2;
+    const tx = tPos.x + tSize.w / 2, ty = tPos.y + tSize.h / 2;
+    const dx = tx - sx, dy = ty - sy;

+    // Whichever axis has the larger separation decides the side —
+    // this keeps the line short and avoids routing across the node. if (Math.abs(dx) > Math.abs(dy)) {
+        return dx >= 0 ? { sourceHandle: 'r', targetHandle: 'l' } : { sourceHandle: 'l', targetHandle: 'r' };
+    }
+    return dy >= 0 ? { sourceHandle: 'b', targetHandle: 't' } : { sourceHandle: 't', targetHandle: 'b' };
+}

 // ── Inner graph component (must live inside ReactFlowProvider) ── const NodeLinkGraphInner: React.FC<{ nodes: GNode[]; edges: GEdge[]; treeMode?: boolean }> = ({